gabridele/gabridele/README.md

-- 👋 Hi, I’m @gabridele
+# 👋 Hi, I’m Gabriele!

+I am a Research Assistant at Lund University, working with Dr. Jacob Vogel.
+I am currently focused on the processing of the ROSMAP dataset, within a solid and reproducible framework.

 - 👀 I’m interested in connectivity of mental disorders
 - 🌱 I’m currently learning: biomarkers of neurodegenerative disorders
 - 📫 How to reach me: gabrieledele@gmail.com